PX4/PX4-user_guide/en/ros/ros2_comm.md

    A naming convention for workspace folders can make it easier to manage workspaces.
    :::

-1. Clone the example repository and [px4_msgs](https://github.com/PX4/px4_msgs) to the `/src` directory (the `main` branch is cloned by default, which corresponds to the the version of PX4 we are running):
+1. Clone the example repository and [px4_msgs](https://github.com/PX4/px4_msgs) to the `/src` directory (the `main` branch is cloned by default, which corresponds to the version of PX4 we are running):

    ```sh
    git clone https://github.com/PX4/px4_msgs.git